-Selection clangers are always connected to how top management sets out its stall to run complex transformation programs.
+Selection clangers are always connected to how top management sets out its stall to run complex transformation programs

 There is no formula that guarantees success – no silver bullets, no shortcuts.

 In most cases, the Board crawls all over a strategy before approving it.
 But execution plans – how the strategy will actually be delivered – are casually waved through without anything like the same level of review intensity.

 When considering a business transformation program, the Board must ask hard questions about “capability” before work gets underway.

 Before approving a strategy, it’s essential to invest time and effort in making sure the business has the right organisation, convincing plans, capable program leadership and enough of the right skills and resources to get the job done.

 This is the right time to do it.
 There’s little point in waiting for an expensive and time-consuming ‘rescue’ situation to develop.

 A second opinion from specialists familiar with the terrain always makes sense